 The uninsured motorist annual fee is not insurance, so if you get that, you would have to pay for all damages yourself.

-In South Carolina, too, an insurance company can reduce the amount of your claim in proportion to your fault in an accident.
-If it’s determined that you are 50 percent responsible, for example, your claim may be reduced by up to 50 percent.
+Unlike in some other states, insurance companies in South Carolina can reduce the amount of your claim in proportion to your fault in an accident.
+If it's determined that you are 50 percent responsible, for example, your claim may be reduced by up to 50 percent.

 High-risk auto insurance program

 If you have been turned down by auto insurance companies because of your driving record, you can still apply through the Associated Auto Insurers Plan of South Carolina.
 To be eligible, you have to prove you've failed to obtain a liability policy in the state in the previous two months.

 Alternatives to insurance in South Carolina

 If you don't have insurance, you can still drive legally if you can present proof of financial responsibility.
 There are two acceptable alternatives: